Let’s Commit Murder!

 Life isn’t perfect.

-Sure, it has some warm and fuzzy, clichéd moments that satisfy our romantic sides, but evil’s anarchy exists too.
-That’s where I like to go when I take a long stroll inside fiction.
-Good doesn’t always save the day.
+In my world, good doesn’t always save the day.
 Killers don’t always get caught.
-When writing SEETHINGS, I looked at our strange attraction to happy-ever-afters and seeking the moral high ground at THE END.
-I then skewed their perspectives to get a better story — and it feels totally plausible to readers.
+When writing SEETHINGS, I looked at our strange attraction to yearning for happy-ever-afters and then seeking the moral high ground by THE END.
+I then skewed their perspectives to get a better story — and, I think, it feels totally plausible.

-You see, once upon a time, the police caught someone who had tattoos and wore a torn leather jacket.
-He was said to have bludgeoned his ex-girlfriend to death with a baseball bat.
-He was taken into custody so the community could feel safe and secure.
-That was the third time someone like him went through that process — and I know exactly what happened in each case.
-I was the one who did them.
-But it’s not luck that keeps me from being discovered.
-I work hard at shifting the guilt by thoroughly researching my victims before doing what I do.
-I then rely on the predictability of humans to encourage happy-ever-afters via clichés to find a suitable villain fast.
-It’s then up to the sausage machine — the community, Law, social media, and the news cycle, to get things horribly wrong for him and wonderfully right for me.
+It’s not luck that keeps me from being discovered.
+I work hard at shifting the guilt by thoroughly researching my victims.
+I then rely on the predictability of strangers to encourage happy-ever-afters via clichés to find suitable villains without delay.
+It’s then up to the sausage machine — the community, Law, social media, and the news cycle – to get things horribly wrong for him and wonderfully right for me.

 You could say that this process leads to my happy-ever-after.